 - Themed writing paper

 Safer Internet Day takes place in February each year.
-In 2022 it is on Tuesday 8th February.
+In 2023 it is on Tuesday 7th February.
+More information can be found on the Safer Internet Day website.

 National Curriculum Objectives: